 where $\pi(\vtheta, \vB)$ denotes a joint prior distribution of $\vtheta$ and $\vB$. \end{enumerate} The community prediction of node $i$ is the index of the membership with the largest posterior probability.

-There are several shortcomings of the SBM approach.
+There are several shortcomings of the classical SBM.
 One is that each actor in the network only can be assigned to one community, which may not be the case for many real social networks.
-A mixed membership SBM, inspired from the {\em latent Dirichlet allocation} (LDA) in~\cite{Blei}, was proposed by~\cite{Airoldi} to handle this limitation.
-The model in~\cite{Airoldi} allows each actor in the network to possess multiple community memberships.
-In addition, it seems natural to define a function to quantitatively measure similarities (or dissimilarities) between actors in a social network space.
-Such functions are viewed as an indispensable part in modern clustering analysis, but are not considered in the classic SBM.
+A mixed membership SBM, inspired from the latent Dirichlet allocation~\citep[LDA,][]{Blei}, was proposed by~\citet{Airoldi} to break this limitation.
+The model in~\citet{Airoldi} allows each actor in the network to possess multiple community memberships.
+In addition, it seems natural to define a function to quantitatively measure the similarities (or dissimilarities) between the actors in a social network space.
+Such functions are viewed as an indispensable part in clustering analysis, but are not considered in the classic SBM.
 In Section~\ref{Sec:distance}, we propose a mixed membership probabilistic model based on a simple and well-defined similarity function.